CRSpeight/100-days-of-code/log.md

 **Thoughts**: Day was very hard and long due to work.
 I'm only on a handful of hours to sleep and 16+ hours of work, but I squeezed some time in... and now I rest.

+### Day 8: March 1st, 2018

+**Today's Progress**:  Got second intermediate algorithm done on freecodecamp.

+**Thoughts**: Another long day, took a bit of a much needed break from work to get some sleep, didn't have a whole lot of extra coding time unfortunately.
+Hoping this weekend provides a much needed respite so I can do some more challenges.

 <!---
 ### Day 1: September 26, 2017